phpDocumentor/phpDocumentor/docs/references/commands/project_run.rst

     ???

 **-i|--ignore["..."]**
-    Provide a comma-seeparated list of paths to skip when parsing.
+    Provide a comma-separated list of paths to skip when parsing.

 **--ignore-tags[="..."]**
     ???